Skip to content

 • Media Skills: Youth have the chance to develop media skills, including speaking confidently in front of cameras and articulating their message to the public.

-• Financial Support: Through mini-grants, financial barriers to participation are reduced, ensuring that youth from various economic backgrounds can attend the summit.
+• Financial Support: Through CPA, financial barriers to participation are reduced.

 • Positive Representation: Participants represent their local youth coalitions and the broader youth population of Pennsylvania, positively showcasing the potential and commitment of young advocates.